globalbrain/sefirot/docs/components/card.md

 </SCard>
 ```

 To ensure consistent spacing across the application, you should adjust the spacing based on the size of the `<SCard>` component.
-Consider using the `compact` class for card widths smaller than `640px` and the `wide` class for larger widths.
+Consider using the `compact` class for card width smaller than `640px` and the `wide` class for larger widths.
+Use `xwide` for the card containing form and placed sorely on the page (not as modal dialog).

 ## Footer